brianz/blog/content/post/serverless-part-iv.md

 All I'm doing is telling the plugin to sync the `_meta` directory to an S3 bucket named `brianz-cco-serverless-test` in `us-west-2`.
 Now that that's done, I issue the sync command...the trick here is ensuring you *sync for all of your stages and regions*.
+That's easy to gloss over but I'll pause here to reemphasize

+> **If you have multiple stages for your project you'll need to issue multiple `sls
+> meta sync` commands.**

-That's easy to gloss over but I'll reiterate...if you have multiple stages for your project you'll need to issue multiple `sls meta sync` commands.
-From part iii of this series I created two stages...`dev` and `production`...I'll be doing this on my laptop:
+From part iii of this series I created two stages...`dev` and `production`.
+I authored that project on my laptop so I'll be doing the following on that computer:

 ```bash
 root@5457e51bf687:/code# sls meta sync -s dev -r us-west-2